-The more features that are crammed into any software, the slower and more difficult it is to maintain.
 Your launcher or home screen is the most vital point of interaction.
 It’s how you drive your device.
+The more features crammed into any software, the slower and more difficult it is to maintain.

-Switching to a home screen with a smaller number of features ensures your smartphone interaction is fast at shuttling you to your next app quickly.
+Switching to a home screen with fewer features ensures your smartphone interaction is fast at quickly shuttling you to your next app.

 Save Your Battery